 The System I Tested as a Teacher With ADHD

-As someone who needed to navigate ADHD treatment decisions while maintaining classroom performance, I developed a systematic approach that works for both executive function challenges and real-world time constraints.
+As someone who needed to work through ADHD treatment decisions while maintaining classroom performance, I developed a systematic approach that works for both executive function challenges and real-world time constraints.

 Step 1: Evidence Filtering